We had our first scare of the 2021 season! But don’t worry, the name of the game is “survive" and we did just that.

 |Road Team||Home Team||Opening Line||Current Line||Prob HmTm W||Prob RdTmW||Prob HmTmCv||Prob RdTmCv|

-The above survivor pool grid uses the average of the top computer ratings in the sports betting industry including computer systems like Sagarin, ESPN FPI, Massey Ratings, Stat Fox and many, many more.
+The above survivor pool grid, created by Todd Beck, uses the average of the top computer ratings in the sports betting industry including computer systems like Sagarin, ESPN FPI, Massey Ratings, Stat Fox and many, many more.

 To read this grid properly, the opening line and current line are based on the road team.

 Keep in mind that when this article is posted, current lines can change and probability for teams can also change based on breaking news.
 Lines are current as of Tuesday, October 12.